smdrozdov/saddle_free_newton/README.md

 In 2014 Bengio et al. introduced and proved a novel method, that they called "Saddle-free Newton".
 It is designed to overcome saddle points for an arbitrary function.

-Though this method is very powerful, a public implementation is lacking.
+Though this method is proven powerful (See figure 4 in chapter 7 in https://arxiv.org/abs/1406.2572), a public implementation is lacking.
 This repository is an attempt to fill this gap.